Credential:

 • Eligible to work in Ontario

-• Secondary School Diploma or GED (also eligible if graduating in June 2024)
+• Secondary School Diploma or GED, or CAEC (also eligible if graduating in June 2026)

-• Willing and able to commit to 17-weeks part-time training (14+) hours per week and a full-time 8-week work placement.
+• Willing and able to commit to 15-weeks part-time evening training and some Saturdays (14+) hours per week and a full-time 8-week work placement.

 Program Information